-I’ve basically been chasing lavender fields all summer long.
-Because of the pandemic, I can’t travel so I’ve made it a point to find all the beautiful flower fields and lavender farms in Washington DC and Maryland, which lead me to Springfield Manor’s stunning lavender farm.
+I basically chase lavender fields all summer long.
+I’ve made it a point to find all the beautiful flower fields and lavender farms in Washington DC and Maryland, which lead me to Springfield Manor’s stunning lavender farm.

-We couldn’t make it up to New York this year, so instead, I decided to check out Springfield Manor’s lavender in Maryland.
+But New York is kind of far, so instead, I decided to check out Springfield Manor’s lavender in Maryland last year.
 I had actually stalked this lavender farm and winery in the past but never made it here because we were always traveling when their lavender was blooming.

 For those that live in Virginia, Seven Oaks Lavender Farm in Virginia might be a closer choice for lavender fields.